 A little mindfulness can go a long way.
 Frequently, people have no idea where their money is going, and they have no idea how all those separate purchases add up.
 You might be surprised by how much you're spending each month on Amazon or at your local coffee shop.
-Try your bank’s app or an app like Mint to track your transactions and categorize them so you can see where your spending is going off the rails.
+Try your bank’s mobile app, or an app like Mint, to track your transactions and categorize them so you can see where your spending is going off the rails.

 2. Set a Budget

 If the word "budget" scares you, think of it as a spending plan.
 Once you’ve tried tracking your spending (in the step above), try chunking your money into big categories and see if there are places you can cut back.
 Make sure to include debt payments in your plan.
 Your bank may even provide insights on your spending and savings habits that could help.

 Once you have budgets set in place, it's time to set savings goals.
 Check out the suite of Fifth Third Momentum® Banking services, ranging from free checking accounts and savings accounts, to learn how Fifth Third can help you set funds aside for your desired goals and financial health.

 Once you start tracking your transactions, eyeball how many repeating charges are happening—from subscription services like Netflix and Hulu, to box services like StitchFix, to your gym or cable or other vendors.
 Think about whether you’re still using and enjoying those services.
 If you aren’t, unsubscribe!